The Best BBQ and Wine Pairings

 Sauces, however, change everything.
 Pairing barbecue sauces can mostly be divided into beef and pork style sauces.

-Beef barbecue tends to use tomato-based sauces and focus on spicy, peppery tones.
-Tomato-based BBQ sauces work well with Syrah and Rhône-style blends with Syrah, like the Grand Reserve Grenache/Syrah/Mourvèdre.
+• Beef barbecue tends to use tomato-based sauces and focus on spicy, peppery tones.
+Tomato-based BBQ sauces work well with Syrah and Rhône-style blends.

 Pairing Wine with Grilled Steak, Beef Ribs, Chopped Beef Sandwiches and BBQ Brisket Burnt Ends

 Beef is a top contender for backyard barbecues.
 Whether you’re grilling or smoking beef, its savory flavors combined with its generous fat content make for a perfect pairing with BIG red wines.
 What red wine to pair with steak?
 A slab and a Cab are always a great combo!
 (Yet, not all steaks are created equal.
-Delve into the cuts and preparations in my post here.)
+Delve into our blog on the best wine with steak.)
 This is because Cabernet Sauvignon delivers refreshment from the fatty meat thanks to its duo of firm tannins and bright acidity.
 Also, Cabernet Sauvignon usually sees toasty new oak, whose flavors meld well with those char marks (see Choosing Barbecue Wines Based on Grilling Versus Smoking above.)

 Another excellent wine for grilled steak, as well as these other crowd-pleasing beef options is Zinfandel, whose spicy, peppery flavors also blend nicely with the char of the grill.
 Also, Zinfandel is the best wine with BBQ ribs and chopped beef, especially if you always ask for an extra side of sauce!